 VACUUM is able to reclaim space and return it to the filesystem, but this is not always possible.
 It is only possible to shrink a file by cutting off stuff at the end.
 Cutting out data at the end of a data file is only possible if (and only if) there are no valid rows anymore AFTER a certain position in the file.
 In our example we have loaded data in ascending order into our PostgreSQL table (1, 2, 3, etc.).
 If we delete everything larger than 50.000 it means that the second half of the table will be gone.
 VACUUM will go through the table and figure out that the second half of the data file contains nothing but chunk and truncate the data file to return space to the filesystem.

-When shrinking does not work
+When shrinking does not reduce table bloat

-In the first example we have arranged things in a way that we can see VACUUM returning space to the filesystem.
-Let us construct an example where this is not possible:
+In the first example, we arranged things in a way that we can see VACUUM returning space to the file system.

 First of all we drop the table and create a new one: